 Improved voltage regulator.
 Does the motherboard use a 3 phase voltage regulator or something higher?
 How do you determine the phase you ask?
 It is determined by the number of MOSFETs (Metal Oxide Semiconductor Field Effect Transistor) used.
 As a rule the higher the number (and hence the phase) and quality of the MOSFETs, the cleaner (higher quality) the voltage delivered to the CPU, offering improved stability and overclockability of the CPU and improved thermals for the MOSFETs.
 Many motherboards now feature heatsinks to cool the MOSFETs as well, always nice.

-Ah where has the time gone?
+Western Digital Caviar Black WD6401AALS 640 GB Aah where has the time gone?
 I remember the first 1 GB hard drives.
 Imagine the hours of HD video a drive of this capacity could store.
-This drive is based on Western Digital's latest 320 GB per platter technology, an excellent performing mid-ranged drive and extremely inexpensive.
+This drive offers a few improvements over the WD6400AAKS I previously recommended, including twice the cache (32 MB) and a 5 year warranty.

 Editor's Note: While I give my recommendation with only a single drive in mind there are many configurations available.
 Here's a list: